The $1,500 Portland Home Sharing Grant, Explained

 If you own a home in Portland and have a spare room, the city will help you put it to work.
 Here's how.

 Portland has empty bedrooms and people who need them.
-The Portland Housing Bureau's home sharing incentive exists to connect those two facts: homeowners who share their space through a qualified home share program can receive a $1,000 grant.
+A home sharing incentive from the United Way of Columbia Willamette exists to connect those two facts: homeowners who share their space through a qualified home share program can receive a $1,500 grant for the first room, plus $750 for each additional room.

 Safe Haven Home Share, run by WERQ TOGETHER, is a qualified provider under that program.
 This post covers what the grant is, what hosting actually involves, and how to find out if you qualify, without the brochure gloss.